netgen/NetgenRemoteMediaBundle/README.md

 Netgen Remote Media Bundle is an eZ Publish bundle providing field type which supports remote resource providers, primarily [Cloudinary](http://cloudinary.com/).

 This repository contains field type (and legacy data type) implementation and provides the interface for the legacy administration.
+It also contains integration for eZ XML and Richtext fields (as a custom tag).

 ## Features

 - field type support for remote resources (only Cloudinary supported at the moment)
+- eZ XML field custom tag
+- eZ Richtext field custom tag
-- support for images, videos, and documents upload
+- support for images, videos, audio files, documents and raw files upload
 - images cropping editor
+- support for both legacy and new stack administrations

 ## Licence and installation instructions